Chilean cuisine: Cuisine of the north

 The use of tubers like the apilla or oca and the ulluco is common, though these are practically unknown in central and southern Chilean cuisine.

 Traditional northern Chilean cuisine also includes the use of camelid meats like llama and alpaca.
+The herb rica-rica, which is endemic to the region, is used as a seasoning.
 Dishes like chairo have been prepared for centuries by the Andean cultures, although they are not as common nowadays among the northern Chilean population and are almost unknown in the rest of Chile.